cumuli782/cc-AFM/docs/basic_workflow.md

 2) The cc-AFM images are sensitive to changes in z direction.
 Therefore a finer grid is recommended in z direction.
 Change ScanStep accordingly, for example ScanStep 0.1 0.1 0.01

 ## 1c) Doing the calculations
+For the force field calculation the usage of the full density model is assumed, the file names are assumed to be CHG_tip.xsf for the tip density and LOCPOT.xsf for the electrostatic potential.
+For other models, refer to the ppafm wiki.
+Generate forcefields: